President of Germany: Promulgation of the law

-Karl Carstens, Roman Herzog, Johannes Rau, Christian Wulff and Joachim Gauck have signed and promulgated all bills during their respective terms.
+Karl Carstens, Roman Herzog, Johannes Rau, Christian Wulff, and Joachim Gauck have signed and promulgated all bills during their respective terms.

 Foreign relations

 The president represents Germany in the world (Art.
-59 Basic Law), undertakes foreign visits and receives foreign dignitaries.
-They also conclude treaties with foreign nations (which do not come into effect until affirmed by the Bundestag), accredit German diplomats and receive the letters of accreditation of foreign diplomats.
+59 Basic Law), undertakes foreign visits, and receives foreign dignitaries.
+They also conclude treaties with foreign nations (which do not come into effect until affirmed by the Bundestag), accredit German diplomats, and receive the letters of accreditation of foreign diplomats.

 Pardons and honours

 According to Article 60 (2) of the German Constitution, the president has the power to pardon.
 This means the president "has the authority to revoke or commute penal or disciplinary sentences in individual cases.
 The federal president cannot, however, issue an amnesty waiving or commuting sentences for a whole category of offenses.
 That requires a law enacted by the Bundestag in conjunction with the Bundesrat.
 Due to the federal structure of Germany the federal president is only responsible for dealing with certain criminal matters (e.g. espionage and terrorism) and disciplinary proceedings against federal civil servants, federal judges, and soldiers".

-It is customary that the federal president becomes the honorary godfather of the seventh child in a family if the parents wish it.
-He also sends letters of congratulations to centenarians and long-time married couples.
+It is customary that the federal president becomes the honorary godparent of the seventh child in a family if the parents wish it.
+They also send letters of congratulations to centenarians and long-time married couples.